Pennsylvania License Plates

 The bottom reads PENN STATE UNIVERSITY, and has the Nittany Lion logo.
 Not to be confused with the PENN STATE ALUMNI ASSOCIATION plate which has the Penn State shield logo, this one directly benefits the university.
 The one-time fee is $179, compared to a standard special-fund plate at $35 one-time or a vanity at $20 one-time.

-Press Photographer license plates are issued to full-time newspaper, newsreel and television photographers.
-"PP" appears in small letters inside a "Keystone" to the left of the numbers.
-Still on the www base through PP799.
-Front and rear plates issued for this type.
+This Press Photographer license plate was issued in pairs to full-time newspaper, newsreel and television photographers.
+"PP" appeared in small letters inside a large "keystone" to the left of the numbers.

 The POW plate is another type that uses the large 1977 "outline" keystone separator.